-On August 27, 2009, Jerome Cooper ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "the Office") contesting the District of Columbia Public Schools ("DCPS" or "the Agency") action of abolishing his position through a Reduction-In-Force ("RIF").
-The effective date of the RIF was August 28, 2009.
-At the time his position was abolished, Employee's official position of record within the Agency was Custodian at Watkins Elementary School ("Watkins").
-According to an affidavit by Peter Weber, who has served as Special Director to then Chancellor Michelle Rhee and has also served as Interim Director of Human Resources at DCPS, Employee was ranked the lowest out of four positions at Watkins on the Competitive Level Documentation Forms ("CLDF") utilized in the instant matter.
-Furthermore, only the three highest rated custodians survived the instant RIF at Watkins.
+On August 21, 2009, Ovid Harris ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "the Office") contesting the District of Columbia Public Schools ("DCPS" or "the Agency") action of abolishing her position through a Reduction-In-Force ("RIF").
+At the time her position was abolished, Employee's official position of record within the Agency was a Data Entry Clerk ("clerk") on the DS pay plan at H.D.
+Woodson High School.
+According to the CLDF form created by the Agency in contemplation of the instant action, Employee was the lowest ranked clerk out of three and her position was one of two that were abolished.
+The effective date of Employee's RIF was August 28, 2009.
 I was assigned this matter on or around November 10, 2010.
 Thereafter, a prehearing conference was convened in order to assess the parties' arguments.
-I then issued an Order dated December 10, 2010, wherein I required the Employee to address whether the Agency properly conducted the RIF in this matter.
-After considering the parties argument and the documents of record, I have decided that an evidentiary hearing is not required.
+After considering the parties' arguments, I decided that an evidentiary hearing was not required.
+On December 3, 2010, I issued an Order requiring both parties to submit final written briefs in this matter.
+Since then, both parties have submitted their respective written briefs.
 The record is now closed.